Meditation and mindfulness are popular stress-busting tools.

 Redefining the word ‘stress’

 But first, a reminder: not all ‘stress’ is bad.

-Not every spark of activation within your sympathetic nervous system or drip-release of cortisol is an indication of a threat to your life.
+Not every spark of activation within your sympathetic nervous system or drip-release of cortisol indicates a threat to your life.
 We need an optimum level of sympathetic activation and cortisol release to respond and interact with the world around us.

 What we call ‘stress’ can sometimes be positive!

-Thus, I propose we move away from lumping all ‘stress’ together and use more nuanced and descriptive language.
+Thus, I propose we avoid lumping all ‘stress’ together and use more nuanced and descriptive language.